ABOUT

 Artist, Entrepreneur, and Mindfulness Meditation Teacher

 Gianna is best known for bringing mindfulness practices to the construction industry and to first responders.
 As an artist at heart and Co-Owner of Vallefuoco Contractors since 1999, she has spent over 25 years helping thousands of clients manifest their creative tile and marble projects in the Washington, DC area.
+She is Regional Director of the NTCA Board (MD, VA, WV, and DE), emphasizing the importance of mindful leadership.
 Trained in figurative oil painting in Florence, Italy, she uses her art background and principles from her undergraduate degree in psychology to help clients make mindful construction design decisions and to create Intentional Spaces in their homes.
 Construction is not Gianna’s only gig.
 She is a certified Mindfulness Meditation Teacher and Speaker with a passion for teaching fellow humans how to thrive, while articulating the science of thriving.
 Gianna carries years of experience in compassionate leadership, working with executive teams in multiple industries, teaching how to model mindfulness, and lead both effectively and compassionately.
 She speaks regularly in crisis intervention programs, focusing on de-escalation training, stress management, self care, and creativity.
 She employs concepts from several mindfulness-based scientific frameworks to provide a comprehensive approach to her teaching and speaking engagements.

 Gianna was introduced to meditation as a young child, by her grandmother in South Africa.
 It wasn’t until early adulthood that she stumbled upon mindfulness once again, more out of desperation than by choice.
 After being blindsided by a health crisis in her young family, she turned to mindfulness meditation, and found an unexpected sense of agency in a moment of powerlessness.
 She became fascinated by the neuroscience of contemplative practices, and now carries years studying diverse ideologies and scientific disciplines.
 She completed her two year teaching curriculum through UC Berkeley’s Awareness Training Institute and Greater Good Science Center with Tara Brach and Jack Kornfield, becoming an MMTCP certified mindfulness instructor.
 She completed her 6-part training in Interpersonal Neurobiology through UCLA’s Mindsight Institute with Dr Dan Siegel, and mindful leadership coursework through SIYLI, originally born at Google and based on neuroscience.
 She continues her work in self-compassion, through her studies at the Center for Mindful Self Compassion with Dr. Chris Germer and Dr. Kristin Neff.